-Performing Azure SQL Restore
+Performing SQL Restore

-In case a disaster strikes, Veeam Backup for Microsoft Azure allows you to restore an Azure SQL database from backup.
-You can restore one or more databases at once to the original location or to a new location.
+In case a disaster strikes, you can restore an entire Azure SQL database from an image-level backup.
+Veeam Backup for Microsoft Azure allows you to restore one or more databases at a time, to the original location or to a new location.

-How Azure SQL Restore Works
+How SQL Restore Works

-- Creates an empty database on the target SQL server using the Azure REST API.
+- Creates an empty database on the target SQL Server using the Azure REST API.

 - Restores backed-up data to a BACPAC file on the worker instance.

-- [This step applies only if you perform restore to the original location and if the source database is still present in the location] Renames the restored database and then removes the source database from the SQL server.
+- [This step applies only if you perform restore to the original location and if the source database is still present in the location] Renames the restored database and then removes the source database from the SQL Server.

-How to Perform Azure SQL Restore
+How to Perform SQL Restore

 To restore Azure SQL database, do the following: